-- For relief from pain - Standard Paracetamol will be administered in liquid or tablet form for the relief of pain i.e. period pain, migraine. - Standard Ibuprofen will ONLY be administered in tablet form to pupils age 12 and over for period pain, migraine and muscle/skeletal disorders involving inflammation i.e. joint sprains. - Ibuprofen will NOT be administered to any pupil diagnosed with asthma. - For mild allergic reaction anti-histamine (see Anaphylaxis) - For travel sickness medication will be administered if required before educational visits and must be age appropriate and supplied by the parent/guardian in its original packaging with the PIL if available.
+- For relief from pain - Standard Paracetamol will be administered in liquid or tablet form for the relief of pain i.e. migraine. - For travel sickness medication will be administered if required before educational visits and must be age appropriate and supplied by the parent/guardian in its original packaging with the PIL if available.
+Parental consent to administer gained as part of the educational or residential visit.